tc39/proposal-call-this/README.md

 The operator’s **left** side has equal **[precedence][]** with member expressions, call expressions, `new` expressions with arguments, and optional expressions.
-Like those operators, the bind-`this` operator also may be short-circuited by optional expressions in its left-hand side.
+Like those operators, the bind-this operator also may be short-circuited by optional expressions in its left-hand side.

 [precedence]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence